Metrizable uniform spaces: Metrizability of adjunction spaces

 \begin{proof}[(a)] The assertion is equivalent to saying that $f$ is bi-uniformly continuous if and only if the images of uniform covers of $X$ form a base of some uniformity $u$ on the underlying set of $Y$.
 In this form, ``only if'' is trivial, and ``if'' follows by observing that $f$ is bi-uniformly continuous with respect to $u$, and then $u$ is automatically the quotient uniformity by Proposition \ref{simple-quotient}(b). \end{proof}

 \begin{proof}[(b)] The ``only if'' direction follows by taking $E=f^{-1}(D)$.
 To prove the converse it suffices to show that $f$ is bi-uniformly continuous (for the latter would imply that $f(E)$ is uniform).
 We will do it using (a).
-Given a uniform cover $D$ of $X$, let $C$ be its star-refinement.
+Given a uniform cover $D$ of $X$, let $C$ be its barycentric refinement.
 Then each element of $f(D)$ contains $f(\st(x,C))$ for some $x\in X$, which in turn contains $\st(f(x),f(E))$.
-Thus $f(E)$ star-refines $f(D)$. \end{proof}
+Thus $f(E)$ barycentrically refines $f(D)$. \end{proof}